 The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016 (as amended)

-[Updated] DfE (2025) ‘Early years entitlements: local authority funding operational guide 2025 to 2026’.
+DfE (2025) ‘Early years entitlements: local authority funding operational guide 2025 to 2026’.

-[Updated] DfE (2025) ‘Early education and childcare’
+DfE (2025) ‘Early education and childcare’

-This policy operates in conjunction with the following nursery policies:

-Debt Recovery Policy

-[Updated] Fees
+Fees

-Government funding will deliver 15 or 30 hours a week of free childcare.
+Government funding will deliver 15 or 30 hours a week of free childcare during term time.
 These hours are able to be accessed free of charge to parents, and there will be no mandatory charges for parents in relation to free hours.

-Government funding will not cover the costs of meals, other consumables, additional hours or additional services.
+Government funding will not cover the costs of meals, snacks, other consumables, additional hours or additional services.

 The nursery may charge parents for the following extras in connection with free hours; however, these charges will be voluntary for parents:

-Consumables to be used by the child, e.g. nappies or sun cream

-Meals and snacks

-Extra optional activities, e.g. events, celebrations, specialist tuition, or other activities that are not directly related or necessary for the delivery of the EYFS statutory framework
+Snacks

+Consumables that are not necessary for the effective delivery of the EYFS statutory framework, but which enhance the children’s nursery experience, such as supplies for cooking, messy play, extra craft materials (beyond paper, paint, glue, crayons) and gardening, as well as supplies and gifts for festivals throughout the year and celebrations such as graduation.

 The nursery may also charge parents for any additional, private paid hours according to its usual terms and conditions and with the condition that taking up private paid hours is not a condition of accessing a free place.

 The nursery will deliver funded hours as follows:

-All 3- and 4-year-olds (universal entitlement): 570 hours per year – over no fewer than 38 weeks of the year and up to 52 weeks of the year – from the term after the third birthday until compulsory nursery age.
+All 3- and 4-year-olds (universal entitlement): 570 hours per year – 15 hours per week spread over 38 weeks of the year (i.e. term time) - from the term after the third birthday until compulsory nursery age.

-Disadvantaged 2-year-olds: 570 hours per year – normally 15 hours per week – from the term after eligibility and the second birthday; once taken up, this will continue until the child becomes eligible for the universal entitlement
+Disadvantaged 2-year-olds: 570 hours per year – normally 15 hours per week spread over 38 weeks of the year (i.e. term time) – from the term after eligibility and the second birthday; once taken up, this will continue until the child becomes eligible for the universal entitlement

 Working-parent entitlement (children aged 9 months and above): Children aged 9 months and above will be entitled to 1,140 hours of free childcare each year if their parents meet the working-parent eligibility criteria.
-This is usually offered as 30 hours per week during term time.
+This is offered as 30 hours per week spread over 38 weeks (i.e. term time).

 Children in foster care: The nursery will apply the extended working-parent rules where the foster parent is in paid work and where this aligns with the child’s care plan; the minimum income test will not apply to foster parents